tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 Plump physique:- Pleasantly fat body

-Open testimony:- public statement about a character or quality
+Open testimony:- public statement about a character or quality.